top of page

 When someone or something rules, they establish and enforce regulations, guidelines, or principles that govern behavior, decisions, or actions.
 It can involve setting forth a set of explicit or implicit expectations or being in a position of power or influence.
 'Rule' can also indicate being in a position of superiority or mastery, as in excelling or prevailing over others.
 Additionally, it can mean being the prevalent or determining factor in a situation or having a decisive impact.
 Furthermore, 'rule' can signify the act of making a formal decision or judgment, especially by legal or authoritative means.
 Overall, 'rule' denotes exercising authority, control, influence, or dominance in various contexts, ranging from governance and leadership to personal conduct and decision-making.

-Example sentences of rule
+Example sentences containing rule

 1. The judge will rule on the case tomorrow.